stefgrs/dask-mini-tutorial/README.md

 `pip install -r requirements.txt`

-### We also need to install the graphviz binaries.
+### We also need to install the graphviz system library

 - On Ubuntu this is done by typing `sudo apt-get install graphviz` (note: this is the only one I actually tested).